NotAditya01/jeevault/README.md

+⚠️ Note: This project is paused.
+May revisit this later.

 # JEE Vault 🚀

 A minimal, open-source platform for discovering and sharing high-quality **JEE (Joint Entrance Examination) preparation resources** – from coaching modules to foreign–author books and concise revision notes.